nicnosis/iu-courses/j463/gfx-syllabus.md

 Grading criteria will be given for each individual assignment.

+## Feedback
+The design process is an iterative one; our visions rarely take the shape we want on our first try.
+That being said, criticism and feedback is essential for the betterment of one's craft.
+You might see very differently from your colleagues, and everyone has a unique viewpoint.

+In this course, you will give and receive constructive criticism with other students.
+The goal is to prepare you for "real life" scenarios where you are asked to change or alter a design based on the client's needs.
+Learning to accept criticism and adapt accordingly is an absolutely essential skill.

+This will help you to consider client needs, see differently, and rid yourself of "creative anxiety."

 ## Revisions
 When working with clients, customers, and co-workers, revisions are common.
 Factoring that graphic design is an iterative process, students are __sometimes__ allowed to revise and resubmit assignments.
 Re-submitting work is a __privilege__ granted at the instructor's discretion.

 If you are re-submitting work:

 1. You must have submitted the work by its due date.
 Late work is not eligible for re-submission.
-2. The privilege to revise submitted work is only available for students who submitted substantial work; incomplete or dysfunctional code is not eligible for resubmission.
+2. The privilege to revise submitted work is only available for students who submitted substantial work; incomplete work is not eligible for resubmission.
 This is at the instructor's discretion.
 3. You may only recover partial points lost.

 ## Required Readings and Materials
 ### Text
-There is no required text, but I recommend reading [Universal Principles of Design](http://a.co/cI4o0VL) by William Lidwell et al. This is a fantastic book regardless of what job you intend to do in the future.
+There is no required text, but I recommend reading [Universal Principles of Design](http://a.co/cI4o0VL) by William Lidwell et al. This is a fantastic book and it will serve you well in almost any career.

 ### Lynda
 You want access to Lynda.com, which can be obtained FREE with a [Monroe County Public Library](https://mcpl.info/) card.

 ### Adobe Software
-We will be four Adobe products - InDesign, Photoshop, Illustrator and Muse.
+We will use four Adobe products - InDesign, Photoshop, Illustrator and Muse.

 Go to [iuware.iu.edu](https://iuware.iu.edu) to download Adobe Creative Cloud applications.
 We will be using CC 2017 in this class.